 Anxiety, Depression and Stress

-Worry and stress are exhausting and keep us from being present in our relationships, productive at work and in our daily responsibilities.
-Somatic psychotherapy can be specifically helpful in addressing how you live your stress.
+Worry and stress are exhausting and keep us from being present in our relationships and productive at work.
+Somatic psychotherapy can be specifically helpful in addressing how you live with less anxiety, depression and stress.

 Using current body and neuroscience research, we will work directly with your nervous system to help you re-pattern problematic tendencies.

-Mastering ways of managing spiraling thoughts, repetitive behaviors, big emotions and paralyzing perspectives is liberating.
+Being capable of influencing obsessive thoughts, repetitive behaviors, big emotions and paralyzing perspectives is liberating.

 With my support, you can be more focused in the areas of your life that are important to you, rather than being hijacked by unwanted emotional states.